 - Speech and Language Deficits

 - Any condition affecting speech, language, and communication

-We provide DynaVox devices.
-These are an AAC device available for children and adults.
-For more information about this device please visit their website at dynavoxtech.com
+We provide DynaVox devices available for adults and children.
+For more information about these devices please visit their website at www.tobiidynavox.com